 - Foster environmental stewardship while protecting biodiversity and soil fertility

 Community supported agriculture (CSA) is a system in which people invest in their local farm in return for a share of the produce during the growing season.
 Shareholders receive fresh, bountiful local produce and play an active role in supporting their community food system, benefitting both farmers and consumers.
 Their investment provides pre-season income to the farms at a time when they must make great expenditures but do not yet have crops to sell.

 Boston College Dining Services proudly partners with Ward's Berry Farm in Sharon, MA, for our CSA Farm Share program.
 The program provides weekly boxes of seasonal fruits and vegetables to CSA members.
-From September through late October, farmer Jim Ward selects a variety of local produce to fill the boxes.
+From March through May, farmer Jim Ward selects a variety of local produce to fill the boxes.
 The contents of the boxes vary week to week as the season progresses—so not only do you get fresh produce, but you gain a real feel for the local cycle of crops.

 CSA Pick Up